 You are a registered Shareholder if your name appears on your Share certificate (a "Registered Shareholder").
 The enclosed form of proxy indicates whether you are a Registered Shareholder.
+Please also see "- How Do I Vote If I Am a Registered Shareholder?" below.

-Each shareholder is entitled to one vote for each Share registered in his, her or its name as of the record date (the "Shareholder" or "Shareholders").
+Each shareholder is entitled to one vote for each Share registered in his, her or its name as of the record date.
 If a Shareholder sells some or all of the Shares that he, she or it owns after the record date, the person who purchased the Shares will become a Shareholder, but is not eligible to vote at the Meeting.